Macro Calculator.

 How much protein do I need per day?

-For most active people, 1.6–2.2g of protein per kg of bodyweight is the research-backed range for supporting muscle maintenance or growth.
-During a calorie deficit, staying at the higher end (2g/kg) helps preserve lean muscle while losing fat.
+For most active people, 1.6 to 2.2 g of protein per kg of bodyweight is the research-backed range for supporting muscle maintenance or growth.
+During a calorie deficit, staying at the higher end (2 g per kg) helps preserve lean muscle while losing fat.

-LeanCalc sets protein at approximately 2g/kg for fat loss goals, and 1.8g/kg for maintenance and muscle gain — then fills remaining calories with carbs and fat.
+LeanCalc sets protein at approximately 2 g per kg for fat loss goals, and 1.8 g per kg for maintenance and muscle gain, then fills remaining calories with carbs and fat.

 How are macros different for each goal?